 1- Generosity: In Tibetan, Jin pa.
-There are three kinds of generosity: 1-generosity with possessions, 2- generosity of giving protection, and 3-generosity of sharing the sacred teachings.
+In general, there are three kinds of generosity: 1-generosity with possessions, 2- generosity of giving protection, and 3-generosity of sharing the sacred teachings.
 This kind of generosity is without expectation of anything in return and therefore diminishes attachment and self-centeredness.
-In the Yungdrung Bön tradition, there are four daily practices of generosity: offering of purifying smoke, the water offering, offering of burnt food, and the symbolic offering of one’s own body.
+In the Yungdrung Bön tradition, there are four daily practices of generosity: offering of fumigating smoke, the water offering, offering of burnt food, and the symbolic offering of one’s own body.

 2- Moral Discipline: In Tibetan, Tsultrim.
 In general, this refers to ethical behavior and the practice of discipline in abandoning the non-virtuous activities of body, speech and mind.
 There are external, internal and secret teachings related to moral discipline.

 3- Patience: In Tibetan, Zöpa.
 This refers to being patient and accepting of others as well as being patient with our own spiritual practice and development.
 Additionally, it is the practice of being patient when we are suffering.

 4- Zeal: In Tibetan, Tsöndru.
 Specifically, it is an energetic and enthusiastic kind of effort.
 The feeling of joy and enthusiasm in performing any kind of spiritual practice or virtuous action is the practice of tsöndru.
 If you are not enthusiastic about something, even a small hindrance can feel like an insurmountable obstacle.

 5- Concentration: In Tibetan, Samten.
 In order to fulfill any intention, it is important to have the ability to focus and to not become distracted.
 Concentration is needed for both study and meditation.

 6- Power: In Tibetan, Tob.
 Whatever practice or virtuous activity that you are performing, you need energy and strength.
 This is the opposite of lack of confidence.